bartblaze/Disable-Intel-AMT/README.md

 ### Details about the tool
 The tool is simply written in batch, and has the necessary components inside to unconfigure AMT.
 The batch file was compiled to an executable using the free version of [Quick Batch File Compiler](http://www.abyssmedia.com/quickbfc/), and subsequently packed with UPX to reduce filesize.
 Additionally, ACUConfig.exe and ACU.dll from [Intel's Setup and Configuration Software package](https://downloadcenter.intel.com/download/26505) is included.
-You may find all these files in the 'src' folder.
+You may find all these files in the [src](src) folder.

 Please find hashes below: